 The main component of hot desking is no assigned desks for employees.
 Hybrid employees can decide which days they’d like to work in the office and which they’d like to work from home.

-Various technological tools and office supplies are helpful and even necessary for successful hot desking.
+Various technological tools and office supplies are helpful and even necessary for successful hot desking and it’s good if facility managers know about them.
 These include an internet connection, chargers, docking stations, desk cleaning supplies, note-taking whiteboards, sit-stand desks, and laptop stands.

 Having personal spaces where employees can relax (such as game rooms or spaces with an office water cooler and coffee machine) is also beneficial to hot desking.

-Last but not least, you need hot desking software such as OfficeRnD Hybrid to organize and manage the work arrangement as smoothly as possible.
+Last but not least, you need the best hot desking software such as OfficeRnD Hybrid to organize and manage the work arrangement as smoothly as possible.

 Different ways to personalize your hot desk and make yourself feel more at home include the following: